Skip to content

 Many couples even travel to Antwerp to pick out engagement rings!
 So whether you’re on a mission to get the perfect ring or just want to window shop, the diamond district is a unique experience.

 There are so many exciting things to do in Belgium, and Antwerp is no exception.
-Below we have more interesting things to see and do in Antwerp for history, food, art and nature lovers!
+Below are more interesting things to see and do in Antwerp for history, food, art, and nature lovers!

 Things to do in Antwerp for History Lovers

-Antwerp is often considered to be one of the world’s oldest global cities.
-This is due to the fact that it became a prominent location for international trade in the middle ages.
-As a result, there is so much history to uncover on every street of the city.
+Antwerp is often considered one of the world’s oldest global cities.
+This is because it became a prominent location for international trade in the Middle Ages.
+As a result, there is so much history to uncover on every city street.

 3. Enjoy the water views at Het Steen

-Het Steen is a mediaeval fortress located on the River Scheldt.
-Just a 5 minute walk from the Grote Markt, it is well worth a visit for the spectacular views of the historic building on the waterfront.
-There is a visitors centre inside where you can find out all about the history of the fortress, or simply walk along the bridge and enjoy the views.
+Het Steen is a mediaeval fortress on the River Scheldt.
+Just a 5-minute walk from the Grote Markt, the spectacular views of the historic building on the waterfront are well worth a visit.
+There is a visitor centre inside, where you can find out all about the fortress’s history or simply walk along the bridge and enjoy the views.

-Het Steen is one of the most impressive buildings in all of Antwerp.
+Het Steen is one of the most impressive buildings in Antwerp.
 The imposing structure was once used as a prison for centuries.
-The fortress was thought to be much bigger with its remnants today acting as an entrance.
+The fortress was thought to be much bigger, and its remnants today act as an entrance.

 Did You Know?
 Het Steen is one of the oldest castles in all of Europe.